1. Conduct a needs assessment

 - Specific industry needs and customer demographics

-2. Identify and structure the problems
+2. Identify and structure the problem

 Here’s an example of branding goal- and- barrier identification.
 Goal: I want to increase my brand’s recognition rate by 50% from the current 20%, among 100,000 potential customers in my area within 3 months.
 Barrier: My marketing team does not know where to begin.

-Structuring the problem involves getting in-depth understanding of the needs and the barriers to your brand strategy.
+Structuring the problem involves getting an in-depth understanding of the needs and the barriers to your brand strategy.
 It is a process of checking the facts and studying the relationships between the key components of your branding problem.

 At this stage, you will ask the team if they really don’t know where to start.
 The questions to be asked, should include: is increasing brand recognition by 50% my real goal?
 Can I honestly say that my team has no prior knowledge about branding strategies?
 What are the real barriers that prevent my team from developing a branding plan?

 Always chunk-up a big problem into small pieces.
 Instead of saying, “My team does not know how to begin”, you can explore your problem and challenge your assumptions.
 The most important question to ask at this stage is whether or not the problem you identified is just a symptom of a deeper problem –like lack of funds to conduct a survey, limited time given to collect customer demographics or perhaps poor communication between the members of the marketing team.